nikkumbhani/iOSTest/README.md

-I've completed this task as per my understanding from IOS Test Assessment file.
+I've completed this task as per my understanding from the IOS Test Assessment file.

-Let me know is any feedback
+Let me know if you have any feedback

+Thank you